Why an Energy-Efficient House Can Decrease Air Quality and How to Improve It

 Symptoms of VOC Exposure

-Some people are more affected by VOCs than others.
-The EPA says symptoms of VOC exposure entail:
+Some people are more sensitive to VOCs than others.
+The EPA says symptoms of VOC exposure include:

 • Irritated eyes, nose or throat